moixpo/storagesizer/readme.md

 MIT + buy me a coffee ;-)

-Ask me for developpements
+The value is a little bit in having the code, and a lot in the ability to apply it to a real case for an customer.
+Please contact me for developpements/consulting.

 ## Author

 Moix P-O
-Last updated: November 5, 2025
+Last updated: v0.7 November 6, 2025